 Metal Removing Industries

-The concept of metal removing is used in metal Lathe projects, machined aluminium and in almost all CNC machining projects like CNC mills, boring machine, drilling machine, shaping machine, reamer, etc.
+The concept of metal removing is used in metal Lathe projects, machined aluminum, and in almost all CNC machining projects like CNC mills, boring machines, drilling machines, shaping machines, reamer, etc.

 In this sector, CNC machine is used for multiple operations like shearing, plasma cutting, laser cutting, forming, punching, welding, and other many ways.